DragonStorm25/portfolio/docs/assignments/assignment2.md

 ## Brainstorm Features

+User
+- an independent person using RealTalk for some period of time

 Session
 - users can login, input information to be saved between sessions and access personal information, and logout